bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - Ensure, Insure, Assure?

+- `Ensure` - (To guarantee or make certain - use in cases other than when referring to people).

+  - This new packaging will ensure that the product arrives safely.

+- `Insure` - (To make certain or protect against loss - use when refering to monetary payments.)

+  - This bond will insure payment up to $2,000

+- `Assure` - (To pledge or give confidence to people - use in the same way as assurance)
+  - He assured us that he would attend.
+  - Her e-mail assured the customer that our report would be submitted before the deadline.

 ### 98. It's a Matter Of Principle

 - Principle Versus Principal

+- `Principle` (noun: a rule or a guideline):

+  - Our organization operates by this general principle: Customer are reasonable.

+- `Principal` (adjective: chief, primary, main):

+  - Our principal product is running shoes.

+- `Principal` (noun: one who has control):

+  - Sarah, a principal in our accounting firm, works in the New York office.

+- MEMORY TIP
+  - A Principal way to remember principles is to post them on Placards.

 ### 99. A Good Example

 - e.g. Versus i.e.

+- `e.g.` (stands for the Latin phrase - exempli gratia - meaning `for example`)

+  - He takes too many supplements, e.g., vitamins, iron, calcium, beta-carotene

+- `i.e.` (stands for the Latin phrase - id est - meaning that is)

+  - He believes in reincarnation, i.e., a second life possibly as a tree.

+- REMINDER: Both phrases requir a COMMA Before and After them.

+- MEMORY TIP
+  - Both `e.g.` and `example` begin with the letter `e`

 ### 100. How Are You?